SergioCoboLopez/ELN_Sergio/docs/february_23/week_4.md

 I think I should get rid of the metabolic module, because it does not allow me to play around flexibly.
 Before anything, I should explore the scenario before the experimental intervention.
 They should rely only on pure bacterial dynamics.

+## March 2

+**CP** The selfish gene.
+I read a bit of chapter VI and I think the main idea is to argue that there is no such a thing as altruism at kin selection level.
+Selfish genes are trying to replicate because they "know" there are copies of them in kin individuals.

+**W** Sampling paper.
+I did the derivations of the equations and redid Figure 1.
+I am thinking that this paper does not have a clear hypothesis or question in it.
+If you were in the field and got a sample from the environment of interest, you would be interested in knowing how your sample (volume, mass, density) relates to the original properties of the system.
+For instance, what volume do I need to extract from $I$ to know $D_I$?
+Or what should be the flow rate?
+Given a flow rate and a set time, you would get a certain volume, mass, and density.
+This is going to be different from the original $D_I$, but you could backtrack/infer from your results.
+How do you do it?
+I think it is a matter of turning around the question and solving the problem of the initial conditions.
+If you have the sample mass, the time, flow rate and volume of interest, you should be able to extract the initial density.